ckormanyos/long_long_long/README.md

 long_long_long
 ==================

-`ckormanyos/long_long_long` implements signed and unsigned integers consisting of four constituent parts such as `uint128` or similar.
+`ckormanyos/long_long_long` implements signed and unsigned integers consisting of four constituent parts such as a synthesized drop-in replacement for `uint128_t` or similar.

 This is a legacy project that preserves an old work.
-New designes should use (`ckormanyos/wide-integer`)[https://github.com/ckormanyos/wide-integer] or `boost::multiprecision` or similar.
+New designs should use (`ckormanyos/wide-integer`)[https://github.com/ckormanyos/wide-integer] or `boost::multiprecision` or similar.

 Use the C++ templates `unsigned_long_long_long` and `signed_long_long_long`